nysbc/appion-protomo/README.md

 Select the largest `Search Area` that is in common between all tilt-images in the previously-viewed tilt-series in `Parameter Presets`.

-- If there are any tilt images that need to be removed, input their tilt angles in the `General Parameters`, either as an `Angle Limit` or under `Exclude Images by Tilt Angles`.
+- If there are any tilt images that need to be removed, input their tilt angles in the `General Parameters`, as an `Angle Limit` or using `Exclude Images by Tilt Angles`.

 - If the tilt-series was manually aligned, choose `More Manual` for `Begin with Coarse Alignment Results or Initial Alignment?` in the `General Parameters`.